sebastian-software/edgestack/readme.md

 - Extreme live development - hot reloading of client/server source with high level of error tolerance.
 - Express server with a basic security configuration using *hpp* and *helmet*.
 - *ReactJS* as the view layer.
-- React Router as the router.
+- React Router v4 as the router.
 - *React Helmet* allowing control of the page title/meta/styles/scripts from within your components.
 Direct control for your SEO needs.
 - CSS Support with CSS modules and additional flexible full PostCSS chain for advanced transformations e.g. autoprefixer
 - Fully integrated asset support for referencing files in CSS and JavaScript.
 - Full ES2015 support, using *Babel* to transpile where needed.
 - Bundling of both client and server using *Webpack* v2.
 See also: [The Cost of Small Modules](https://nolanlawson.com/2016/08/15/the-cost-of-small-modules/)
-- Client bundle is automatically split by routes and uses tree-shaking for smallest possible builds.
+- Client bundle is automatically split by routes.
 - Long term caching of the client bundle works out of the box.
 - Support for development and optimized production configuration.
 - Easy environment configuration via `dotenv` files.